Alhadi706/coupona_costmer_app/README.md

 	flutter run -d chrome
 	```

-4. Provide Supabase credentials via `SupabaseService` (already configured for the shared project).
-Update the anon key if rotating credentials.
+4. Initialize Firebase in `main.dart` (the project includes `lib/firebase_options.dart`); run `Firebase.initializeApp()` before using Firestore/Storage.

 ---

 ## Next Steps

-- Use `InvoiceParser.parseInvoiceData` to transform OCR output into structured invoice fields (merchant ID + total) before inserting into Supabase; adjust regexes as you encounter new invoice formats.
+- Use `InvoiceParser.parseInvoiceData` to transform OCR output into structured invoice fields (merchant ID + total) before inserting into Firestore; adjust regexes as you encounter new invoice formats.
 - Enrich merchant and customer views with profile lookups based on the helper methods above.